Star City (amusement park)

 Star City is a 35,000 sqm amusement park in Pasay, Philippines.
 It is located in the reclaimed area of the Cultural Center of the Philippines Complex, part of Bay City.
 The facility is owned by Star Parks Corporation, a subsidiary of Elizalde Holdings Corporation (the holding company of the FJE Group of Companies).

 Star City was hit by a fire on October 2, 2019, causing major damage to the main building and forcing its closure.
 Before the fire, Star City had an annual attendance of about 1.5 million people.
 Star City had more than 30 rides and attractions at the time of the fire, many of which were indoors.
-The park initially planned to reopen by January 14, 2022, but due to a surge of COVID-19 cases in Metro Manila brought by the Omicron variant, it was postponed to February 24, 2022.
+The park reopened on February 24, 2022, after delays caused by the COVID-19 pandemic.

 History

 The park was established on February 23, 1991, as an offshoot of the annual Toys and Gift Fair, a Christmas trade exhibition by the Philippine Center for International Trade and Exhibit (PhilCite), first organized in 1976.
 In the 1990s, under Fred Elizalde, the fair evolved into an amusement park later named Star City.
 The former PhilCite building upon which the park was based was pulled down in the late 1990s to make way for the park's indoor rides.